 One thing that baffles people wanting to know nature better is its mind-boggling diversity.
 They've heard that diversity is a good thing, but the long learning curve can be intimidating.
 Wohlleben gets around this by making broad pronouncements based on the apparently paltry number of tree species in his forest.
 He seems to have only two main types of deciduous trees--oaks and beech--but then often writes of them as if they are representative of all the deciduous trees in the world.
 With this approach, and by speaking of trees as if they were like people who "plan" and "agree" and "go for it," he can simplify nature, make it seem easily knowable, familiar.

 Sometimes he begins a paragraph with a misleading statement, like "When beeches and oaks put blooming on hold for a number of years, this has grave consequences for insects as well--especially for bees."
-Now, anyone familiar with tree pollination will know that beeches and oaks are wind pollinated, and are therefore of no use to bees.
+Now, anyone familiar with tree pollination will know that beeches and oaks are wind pollinated, and are therefore not much used by bees.
 He eventually explains this, but not until after he's had the reader imagining starving bees dropping out of the air for lack of pollen.

 It's also a bit comic to note that he describes girdling trees in the previous chapter as "brutal," then in the Love chapter describes beeches and oaks as colluding to starve pregnant boar and deer in order to limit their numbers.
 That's some tough love.